 Breathing - Our Vocal Instrument Power Supply

 >Whilst breathing is an automatic process, singers can learn to control the flow of air and engage the muscles involved in breathing.
 An understanding of the diaphragm muscle falling and rising with each breath and how we can connect with this muscle during phonation, enables singers to achieve a smooth flowing sound and better sustain notes.

-Breathing exercises can also help to centre and relax singers prior to performances and are fantastic in enabling a calm mindset.
+Breathing exercises can also help to centre and relax singers and warm up your vocal instrument prior to performances and are fantastic in enabling a calm mindset.
 A good exercise to connect with the diaphragm is placing your hand on your tummy, inhaling, feeling your lungs fill with air and your stomach expand.
 Exhale on a ‘ssh’ or ‘vv’ and continue for the length of the breath.
 Visualisation can also help - as you breathe in imagine something dropping down and open.
 Never put on pressure or strain when practising.

 Vocal Cords and Larynx - Our Source of Sound

 Also referred to as vocal folds, vocal cords are complex structures, providing a valve for the airways and producing sound as air passes over and they vibrate.
 When you sing, the folds come together as they vibrate and it is this vibration which makes the sound.
 The higher the pitch, the faster the cords vibrate.
 The lower your pitch, the slower the cords vibrate.
 The vocal cords are protected by the thyroid cartilage and sit within the larynx, also known as the voice box.
 You can feel your larynx moving by putting your hand on your throat and swallowing.